 (4) The aggregate cost to unitholders includes a maximum sales fee, which consists of an initial sales fee, if applicable, a deferred sales fee and a creation and development fee.
 If units are purchased after the first deferred sales fee has been assessed or if the price you pay for your units exceeds \$10 per unit, an initial sales fee is charged, which is equal to the difference between the maximum sales fee and the sum of the remaining deferred sales fee and the creation and development fee.
-On the Inception Date, the maximum sales fee is 2.75% of the Public Offering Price for the trusts (equivalent to 2.75% of the net amount invested).
-The deferred sales fee is equal to \$0.225 per unit.
+On the Inception Date, the maximum sales fee is 1.85% of the Public Offering Price for the Dow 10 Trust (equivalent to 1.85% of the net amount invested) and 2.75% of the Public Offering Price for the Corporate High Yield Trust, the Discount Opportunity Trust, the Financials Trust and the Senior Loan Trust (equivalent to 2.75% of the net amount invested).
+The deferred sales fee is equal to \$0.135 per unit for the Dow 10 Trust and \$0.225 per unit for the Corporate High Yield Trust, the Discount Opportunity Trust, the Financials Trust and the Senior Loan Trust.